-Fields Store & forw vard bullers over the network interface being configured.
+This field allocates buffers to support store-and-forward over the network interface being configured.
 You must allocate store and forward buffers if you are configuring an internet gateway and packets from another network will be forwarded over this network interface.
 You can modify the number of store-and-forward buffers to allow performance tuning for different network types.
 HP recommends that you use 20 as the store-and-forward buffers.
 Consult your HP representative before modifying this value.
 You do not need to allocate store-and-forward buffers if you are configuring a non-gateway node on this network.
 Leave the default (0) in this field to indicate that this is a non-gateway node.
 Default value: 0 Range: 0-50 NOTE If this node is a store-and-forwa a gateway node, HP recommends that you use 20 as the ard buffers.
 IP internet address Enter the internet protocol (IP) address for the network interface being configured.
 There are two methods of entering an internet protocol (IP) address within NMMGR: 1.
 Enter the fully qualified IP address (for example, Class C, C 192.191.191 009) OR 2.
-Enter only the network (nnn) and node (xxx) portions of the IP address as four positive integers between 0 and 255 separated by periods or blanks (for example, 15.123.44.98).
+Enter only the network ( nnn ) and node ( xxx ) portions of the IP address as four positive integers between 0 and 255 separated by periods or blanks (for example, 15.123.44.98).
 You need not enter the following items as NMMGR will fill these in: - Class A, B, C - Leading zeros for the network and node portion of the IP address.

 Addresses are made up of a network portion and a node portion.
-The supported classes of network addresses have the following forms: Class C: C nnn.nnn xxx where nnn is a value ranging from 000 to 255, representing eight bits of the network portion of an address and where xxx is a value ranging from 000 to 255, representing the node portion of the address.
-The leftmost group of nnn has the following ranges for each address class:
+The supported classes of network addresses have the following forms:

+Class C: С nnn.nnn xxx

-Class в: В nnn nnn xxx.xxx Class A: A nnn xxx. .xxx.xxx
+Class в: В nnn.nnn xxx.xxx

+Class A: A nnn xxx.xxx.xxx